uche-code-arch/Power-BI/README.md

 Then using charts the data was further visualized to explain better the insights gotten from the data.
 ![Screenshot (93)](https://github.com/user-attachments/assets/41c405b4-2b45-40db-b2cd-91a3b352d12b)
 ![Screenshot (100)](https://github.com/user-attachments/assets/f50715ce-c4a0-4e8a-9e0f-a0ff0e1cd62e)

+# DRUG ABUSE AND CRIMINAL CRIMES ASSOCIATED WITH IT